andresboveda/PushNotifications/README.md

 # PushNotifications
-Scrape web information and create personalized push notifications to your mobile.
+Scrape online information and create personalized push notifications to your mobile.